iberianpig/fusuma-plugin-appmatcher/README.md

 Alacritty
 ```

-You can use these applicatin name to under `application:` context in config.yml
+You can use these application name to under `application:` context in config.yml

 ## Add appmatcher properties and application names to config.yml